QubesOS/qubes-doc/user/common-tasks/usb-devices.md

 ### Creating And Using a USB qube

 If you've selected to install a usb-qube during system installation, everything is already set up for you in `sys-usb`.
-If you've later decided to create a usb-qube, please follow [this guide][USB-qube howto].
+If you've later decided to create a usb-qube, please follow [this guide](/doc/usb-qubes/).

 ### Installation Of `qubes-usb-proxy`